 Questions?
 Check out our FAQs>>>

-(Spanish only) Hablar sobre la violencia despierta sus emociones y las de su interlocutor.
+(Dutch with Spanish subtitles) Hablar sobre la violencia despierta sus emociones y las de su interlocutor.
 En un e-college, el Profesor Adriaenssens, psiquiatra infantil y juvenil, habla sobre el funcionamiento del cerebro cuando se mantienen conversaciones relacionadas con la violencia doméstica.
 Lo explica con diversas animaciones y con vídeos de casuística.
 Aprenderá cuál es la actitud básica adecuada, qué técnicas de conversación puede utilizar y cómo puede aprovechar los conocimientos de los padres.
 Algunas de las preguntas que se plantearon en el college fueron, entre otras: ¿Cómo se puede reconocer una intensificación de las emociones? ¿Qué zonas del cerebro están activas durante una conversación? ¿Qué técnicas de comunicación sirven de ayuda cuando las emociones dificultan una conversación? ¿Cuáles son los aspectos más importantes de una actitud básica?
 La duración de este curso es de aproximadamente 35 minutos.

-Communicating about violence – Peter Adriaenssens
+Communicating about Violence – Presented by Peter Adriaenssens

 Talking about violence evokes emotions in yourself and in the other person.
 During a webinar, Professor Adriaenssens, child and youth psychiatrist, tells about the functioning of the brain during discussions about domestic violence.
 He illustrates this using various animations and video case studies.
 You will learn what a good basic attitude is, what interview techniques you can use and how you can utilize the expertise of parents.
 Questions included in the webinar are, among others: how do you recognize escalating emotions?
 Which areas of the brain are active during a conversation?
 Which communication techniques help if emotions obstruct a conversation?
 What are important aspects of a basic attitude?
 This course lasts approximately 35 minutes.

-This course consists of three chapters.
-Each chapter is presented by an international authority in the area of dealing with child abuse and in particular sexual abuse: Dr. Eileen Vizard, child and adult psychiatrist, tells about the background of sexual abusers and about the role that parents and professionals can play in prevention and early recognition of abuse.
-You will also learn how you can react effectively to early signs.
-Joan van Niekerk, MSc and social worker, tells why it is important that professionals pay attention to boys and men in order to thus prevent them from becoming sexual abusers.
-She tells about the role that men and boys play in parenthood and how you as a professional can make a positive contribution to this.
-Dr. Arnon Bentovim, Child and Family Psychiatrist, explains to you how – on the basis of the seven stages model – you can carry out an adequate assessment, analysis and intervention when you suspect that a child has been sexually abused and/or is being abused and neglected.
-The course includes a catalogue with additional information about sexual abuse of children, prevention and early recognition of sexual abuse and about the seven stages model.
-This course lasts approximately 45 minutes.
+This course consists of three parts or chapters.
+Each chapter is presented by an international authority in the area of dealing with child abuse and in particular sexual abuse: Dr. Eileen Vizard, child and adult psychiatrist, describes the background of sexual abusers, the role that parents and professionals can play in prevention and early recognition of abuse, and how to react effectively to early signs.
+Joan van Niekerk, MSc and social worker, explains why it is important that professionals pay attention to boys and men in order to prevent them from becoming sexual abusers, the role that men and boys play in parenthood, and how you as a professional can make a positive contribution to this.
+Dr. Arnon Bentovim, child and family psychiatrist, explains how, using the seven stages model, you can carry out an adequate assessment, analysis, and intervention when you suspect that a child has been sexually abused and/or is being abused and neglected.
+This course including all three parts lasts approximately 45 minutes.

 Check whether the question has really been completed correctly.
 Have all the videos been started?
 Are there still parts which are only accessible after scrolling, or as a sub-question, which have not yet been answered?
 Are there still sub-questions with no tick next to them?
 Each sub-question must often be rounded off by a confirmation via the OK button.